Traubert/FiNer-rules/files-readme.md

 ## Inflection rules (infl_*.txt)

-Regular expressions / replacement rules for inflecting names.
+Regular expressions / replacement rules for generating inflected forms from names.
 Used by the function `inflect_sg()` to match inflected forms of foreign names.

 ### compile-infl.sh